… a project of

 Surgical oncologists.
 We don’t expect surgical oncologists to perform implant or flap reconstructions.
 While reconstructing a smooth chest wall contour may not require the same level of speciality, after a several hour mastectomy surgery, it can be physically taxing for the mastectomy surgeon to spend even more time to achieve an aesthetic flat closure.
 The option of plastics closure helps to relieve this burden and will result in better outcomes for these patients.

 Insurance Companies.
 As the standard of care for flat closure improves and the bias that favors breast mound reconstruction wanes, the quality of patient decision making should improve.
 We believe that this will translate into more women choosing to go flat.
 The improved reimbursement payouts to providers for flat closure and revision services will be offset by a reduced demand for expensive breast mound reconstruction.

 It’s time to improve the standard of care for patients going flat.
 The NAPBC can help facilitate this by adopting an amendment to their reconstructive protocol along the lines of what we have proposed here.
-We look forward to seeing NAPBC representatives at the upcoming conference in April!
+We look forward to seeing NAPBC representatives at the upcoming conference in April of 2021!

 Stay tuned for project updates!